ricedh/drafts/GeoSchedule.md

-MONDAY MARCH 31st
+Monday, March 31st
 -----------------
 Split up Arkansas and Mississippi corpus into individual ad files using drsparser.py - Aaron

 Write python script placetagger.py to tag places using Pyner in a folder of text files and save the results - Aaron

-TUESDAY APRIL 1st
+Tuesday, April 1st
 -----------------
 Run placetagger.py on Arkansas, Mississippi, and Texas (Gazette and Telegraph) corpus - Aaron